 Landmark Theatres Favorite Foreign Film Poll—Customers of Landmark Theatres and Borders Books voted for their favorite "foreign" films.
 Of course, the films were foreign only to those in English-speaking nations.
 This link is from the Internet Archive.

-Leffatykki Parhaat Elokuvat [Best Movies]—The highest-rated films on a Finnish web site create a popular list that also leans highbrow and mainstream.
+Leffatykki Parhaat Elokuvat [Best Movies]—The highest-rated films on a Finnish web site create a mainstream list that also leans popular and highbrow.
+This link is from the Internet Archive.

-Letterboxd Top Films by Rating—The site's top films by average user rating creates a highbrow list that also leans mainstream and popular.
+Letterboxd Top Films by Rating—The site's top films by average user rating creates a mainstream list that also leans highbrow.

-Listal Top rated popular Movies—Another site that lists its top films by average user rating leads to a strongly popular list that also leans mainstream.
+Listal Top rated popular Movies—Another site that lists its top films by average user rating leads to a popular/mainstream list.

 LOGO The 50 Greatest LGBT films—Users picked the best films.
 This link comes from the Internet Archive.